-- 1.1 Unlike Wales, Scotland voted in favour of devolution in 1979.
-However, the vote in favour did not meet the legislative threshold of at least 40 per cent of the electorate voting in favour of a Scottish Assembly.
-Devolution was therefore not introduced in Scotland at that time. - 1.2 In 1997, a second referendum was also held in Scotland.
+- 1.2 In 1997, a second referendum was also held in Scotland.
 The people of Scotland voted in favour of the establishment of a Scottish Parliament (with 74.3 per cent of those voting in favour) and in favour of that Parliament having tax varying powers (with 63.5 per cent of those voting in favour).
 This was legislated for in the Scotland Act 1998, which created the Scottish Parliament, with primary legislative powers, and the Scottish Executive (now the Scottish Government). - 1.3 While Wales operates under the conferred powers model of devolution, Scotland operates under the reserved power model.
-This model of devolution means that the Scotland Act 1998 prescribes those areas where the Scottish Parliament cannot legislate the reservations.
+This model of devolution means that the Scotland Act 1998 prescribes those areas where the Scotlish Parliament cannot legislate the reservations.
 These areas are listed under Schedule 5 of the Act.
 The Scottish Parliament has powers to make legislation in any area that is not reserved.
-Given that there is no list of devolved powers the principle of "if it is not reserved then it is devolved" applies. - 1.4 Scotland also has more areas of policy devolved to it than Wales, including justice and policing.
-This reflects the wider range of responsibilities held by the pre-devolution Scottish Office. - 1.5 Additionally, executive powers were devolved differently in Scotland compared with than in Wales.
-Whereas in Wales specific functions were transferred by a-Transfer of Functions Orders, all executive powers that a Secretary of State would have held in a devolved area were transferred to the Scottish ministers in the Scotland Act 1998 (unless specifically reserved). - In 2008, a Commission was set up to review devolution in Scotland within the context of the United Kingdom by the Labour, Liberal Democrat and Conservative parties, which together who formed a majority in the Scottish Parliament.
-The Commission on Scottish Devolution; or the Calman Commission as it is commonly known after its Chair, Sir Kenneth Calman, reported in June 2009 to the Scottish Parliament and the UK Government.
-24 It made a number of recommendations seeking to strengthen Scottish devolution within the United Kingdom.
-These were mainly in the area of financial accountability, 25 though it also made some recommendations on the
+Given that there is no list of devolved powers the principle of 'if it is not reserved then it is devolved' applies. - 1.4 Scotland also has more areas of policy devolved to it than Wales, including justice and policing.
+This reflects the wider range of responsibilities held by the pre-devolution Scottish Office. - 1.5 Additionally, executive powers were devolved differently in Scotland compared with Wales.
+Whereas in Wales specific functions were transferred by Transfer of Functions Orders, all executive powers that a Secretary of State would have held in a devolved area were transferred to the Scotlish ministers in the Scotland Act 1998 (unless specifically reserved). - In 2008, a Commission was set up to review devolution in Scotland within the context of the United Kingdom by the Labour, Liberal Democrat and Conservative parties, which together formed a majority in the Scottish Parliament.
+The Commission on Scottish Devolution or the Calman Commission as it is commonly known after its Chair, Sir Kenneth Calman, reported in June 2009 to the Scottish Parliament and the UK Government.
+It made a number of recommendations seeking to strengthen Scottish devolution within the United Kingdom.
+These were mainly in the area of financial accountability, though it also made some recommendations on the re-allocation of responsibilities between the Scottish and UK Parliaments, and on intergovernmental and inter-parliamentary relations. - 1.7 The result of the Calman Commission's recommendations was the Scotland Act 2012.
+This amended the Scotland Act 1998 by giving the Scotlish Parliament further powers in relation to income tax; new borrowing powers; and the devolution of stamp duty and landfill tax.
+It also extended devolution in a number of other areas, including speed limits and drink/drive limits.

-24 Commission on Scottish Devolution (2009) Serving Scotland Better: Scotland and the United Kingdom in the 21st Century.
+&lt;sup>24 Commission on Scottish Devolution (2009) Serving Scotland Better: Scotland and the United Kingdom in the 21st Century.

-25 With the exception of an ability to vary the basic rate of income tax by 3p, the Scottish settlement was like the Welsh settlement in having no taxation or borrowing powers.
+&lt;sup>25 With the exception of an ability to vary the basic rate of income tax by 3p, the Scottish settlement was like the Welsh settlement in having no taxation or borrowing powers.